 - b.
-Explicate and analyze the role that Nature plays in explaining and maintaining Native American life and analyze the importance of Nature to the culture and its literature. - c.
+Identify, explicate, and analyze the role that Nature plays in explaining and maintaining Native American life. - c.
 Identify, explain, and analyze how John Smith's and William Bradford's presentations of events and the impressions they convey differ. - d.
 Compare and contrast the relationship John Smith and the Pilgrims had with the Native Americans. - e.
-Explicate and analyze the oratorical or rhetorical structure of "Sinners in the Hands of an Angry God," and analyze the motivation of the speaker. - f.
-Explain and analyze the effectiveness of three examples of emotional appeal in Equiano's narrative and analyze the overall effectiveness these appeals have for the selection as a whole. - g.
-Identify and explain the rhetorical organization of The Declaration of Independence, and evaluate the effectiveness of this structure. - h.
-Evaluate why The Declaration of Independence and Thomas Paine's essay, both of which have been a source of inspiration worldwide, have had such a lasting impact, and analyze the document's relevance in today's political climate. - i.
+Describe and explicate the oratorical or rhetorical structure of "Sinners in the Hands of an Angry God," and analyze the motivation of the speaker. - f.
+Identify and explain three examples of emotional appeal in Equiano's narrative and analyze the effect each appeal has for the election as a whole. - g.
+Identify and explain the rhetorical organization of The Declaration of Independence and evaluate the effectiveness of this structure. - h.
+Evaluate why The Declaration of Independence and Thomas Paine's essay, both of which have been a source of inspiration worldwide, have had such a lasting impact. - i.
 Perform contrastive analysis between the "Declaration of Independence" and "Declaration of Sentiments." - j.
 Explain and analyze the purposeful use of language in "The Gettysburg Address." - 2.
 Synthesize academic and content vocabulary activities. - a.
-Direct instruction and practice (via vocabulary texts), analysis of roots and affixes, utilization of graphic organizers, composition of summaries, and engagement of visualization using Smart Board and other technologies, including acceptable Internet sources. - b.
+Direct instruction and practice (via vocabulary text), analysis of roots and affixes, utilization of graphic organizers, composition of summaries, and engagement of visualization using Smart Board and other technologies, including acceptable Internet sources. - b.
 Provide modeling for students to determine and clarify the meaning of unknown and multiple-meaning words and phrases in informational and literary texts based on close reading, context, and content. - c.
 Use content vocabulary in context to illustrate how meaning develops via author's or speaker's diction and tone. - 3.
-Direct SAT and Keystone instruction and practice. - 4.
-Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section). - 5.
-Vocabulary Enrichment from ancillary textbook materials and reading selections, and Vocabulary from Latin and Greek Roots X series. - 6.
-Direct instruction/review of MLA style and the process of writing a research paper.
-This will include practice with MLA citations, the creation of a Works Cited page, and the writing process as it applies to a research paper. - 7.
-Students will write a cohesive, focused, and fully developed research paper incorporating all MLA formatting rules.

-- a.
-Overarching Theme The centrality of an Origin Myth to the culture from which it is derived - b.
+Constructed response prompts that require students to draw precise and detailed evidence from literary or informational texts to support analysis, reflection, and research (see Formative Assessments section). - 4.
+Literary Terms - 5.
+Additional General Instructional Strategies. - 6.
+Vocabulary Enrichment from ancillary textbook materials, reading selections, and Vocabulary from Latin and Greek Roots X series. - 7.
+Students will write a cohesive, focused, and fully developed research paper incorporating all MLA formatting rules. - a.
+Overarching Theme: The centrality of an Origin Myth to the culture from which it is derived - b.
 Prompt: Analyze how the cultural details evident in an Origin Myth reflect and reveal a given culture's value system.
-A selection of myths as source material will be provided. - c.
+A selection of myths as source material will be provided.

+- c.
 The research paper process will include the following tasks (see assessments for graded components): - i.
 Conducting research using multiple and varied source material including anthologies, websites, literature reviews, and journal articles from databases. - ii.
 Paraphrasing information and synthesizing ideas into well-developed paragraphs. - iii.
 Completing all components of the paper writing process including outlining, pre-writing, and revision. - iv.
 Employing all MLA formatting rules, utilizing the OWL Purdue website, Writing Coach book, and teacher-generated citation guides. - v.
 The research paper will be submitted to turnitin.com as a requirement.
 Papers that are not submitted to turnitin.com will not receive credit.
 In addition, papers that are plagiarized and/or determined to have been written all or in part by a professional agency (websites, essay generator websites, AI, pay-for-essay sites, etc.) even with the consent of such an agency will not receive credit.